-Probably, if we were to think about it, we'd come up with a few more examples of grey rhinoceros..
-Like the more than inevitable and approaching energy shortages in a world of finite resources, or the consequences of the accelerating rate of species extinction and its effects on health.
+Probably, if we started to think about it, we would come up with some more examples of Gray Rhinoceros.
+Such as the more than inevitable and approaching energy scarcity in a world of finite resources, or the consequences of the accelerating rate of species extinction and its effects on health.

-For all of them together, for the intersection of the crises that our economic model has generated, there is an even more clarifying concept: the elephant in the room..
-This concept is so popular that there are many books and authors who have used it to talk about different topics.
+For all of them together, for the intersection of the crises that our economic model has generated, there is an even more clarifying concept: the Elephant in the Room.
+This concept is so popular that there are a multitude of books and authors who have used it to talk about different topics.

-Simplifying, it speaks of a problem (or the conjunction of several) that we all (or at least most of us) see, but we hardly talk about it, or how to face it, especially because of its enormity, which is beyond us.
-Ignoring it causes it to grow, to grow even fatter, fed by inertia, indifference and the lies we tell ourselves in order to keep going, until inevitably, it ends up crushing those who were in the room.
+To simplify, it speaks of a problem (or the conjunction of several) that we all -or at least most of us- see, but we hardly talk about it, or how to deal with it, especially because of its enormity; which is so overwhelming.
+Ignoring it causes it to increase, to grow even fatter, fed by inertia, indifference and the lies we tell ourselves in order to keep going, until inevitably, it ends up crushing those who were in the room.

-No doubt Many of the looming problems are visible as an elephant or a grey rhinoceros, but they can also be accompanied by events - black swans - that we will only interpret as logical after the event.If we look at the pieces that have triggered them, they will not be so predictable.
-Among them we could count unexpected and concrete revolts, which are ignited by small sparks (and above all by what has been accumulating), military conflicts or very extreme climatic events, such as the unparalleled heat waves that are being registered in Canada, in a large part of the northern hemisphere and also in other countries more accustomed to this type of phenomena.
+Undoubtedly many of the upcoming problems are visible as an elephant or a gray rhinoceros, but they may also be accompanied by Black Swans events that we will only interpret as logical a posteriori, seeing the pieces that have triggered them -as they will not be so predictable-.
+Among them we could count unexpected and specific revolts, which are ignited by small sparks (and above all by what has been accumulating), military conflicts or very extreme climatic events, such as the unprecedented heat waves that are being recorded in Canada, in a large part of the northern hemisphere and also in other countries more used to this type of phenomena

-The black elephant in the room is, therefore, the sum of the two possibilities, of the two concepts.
-The problem with the black elephant in the room is that the room is already the planet..
-The system based on globalization has built a palace for many, with respect to the lives that were usually lived, but this palace, for having wanted to be so big and ostentatious, is terribly fragile, because it is enormous and complex.
-We are not talking as much as we should about the enormous problem that our civilization has with the intersection of the climate and energy crises, not at all, nor about the evident incapacity of the capitalist system to solve it.
+The Black Elephant in the Room is, therefore, the result of the sum of the two possibilities; of the two concepts.
+The problem of the Black Elephant in the room is that the room is already the planet.
+The system based on globalization has built a palace for many, with respect to the lives that were usually lived but that palace, because it wanted to be so big and ostentatious, is now terribly fragile because it is enormous and complex.
+We are not talking as much as we should about the enormous problem that our civilization has with the intersection of the climate and energy crises, nor about the evident incapacity of the capitalist system to solve it.

-The free market and the invisible hand serve only to further pave the road to climate chaos and energy waste, and anyone who still does not see this is blind beyond justice in times of the greatest economic inequality known to man.
+The free market and the invisible hand serve only to continue to pave the road to climate chaos and energy waste, and those who still do not see it, are blinder than justice in times of the greatest economic inequality ever known.

-And although there are alternative options, the powers that be, control the vast majority of the mass media, and with them, adulterate the message that should reach the population, hiding many of the alternatives.
-Because, obviously, if they were to be put into practice one day, they would not benefit them at all.
+And although there are alternative options, “the powers that be”, control the vast majority of the mass media, and with them, adulterate the message that should reach the population, hiding many of the alternatives.
+Because, obviously, if these alternatives were to be put into practice one day, they would not benefit them (the powers that be) at all.

-The black elephant in the room is that nothing grows forever.
-Unlike what our system - the elephant - is designed to do, which it is designed to do and doesn't know how to slow down.
-Its trajectory literally directs us to a series of events that can never be considered black swans, even if they look like them.
-And there is not a single political party in the world that speaks openly about it, about the inevitability of stopping growing as soon as possible, out of short-termism, fear and lack of courage.
-Who would vote for it?
+The Black Elephant In The Room, in this case, is that nothing grows forever.
+Unlike what our system - the Elephant in The Room - pretends to do, which is designed to do so and doesn't know how to slow down.
+Its trajectory literally directs us to a series of events that can never be considered Black Swans, even if they seem to be.
+And there is not a single political party in the world that speaks openly about it, about the inevitability of stopping growing as soon as possible, due to short-termism mentality, fear and lack of courage.
+Who would vote for a kind of party like this?
 Perhaps more people than we might think.
-Nobody really knows, until it happens, like a black swan.
+Nobody really knows, until it happens, like a Black Swan

-It is very clear to me: the pandemic is not a Black Swan, nor will the next one be, nor will the next deadly drought and its effect on crops, nor the first Mediterranean hurricane or a financial collapse caused by shortages of crucial materials.
+The pandemic is not a Black Swan, nor will be the next one, nor will the next deadly drought and its effect on harvests, nor the first Mediterranean hurricane or a financial collapse caused by the scarcity of crucial materials.